 Which fabric is Assam best known for?
-Silk, right!
+Silk, right?
 But why talk of fabric in a food blog?
 This might be a nose scruncher for some, but stir-fried silkworms are a delicacy favoured by many Assamese.
-After the silk is taken out from the cocoon, the pupa is boiled in water then stir-fried.
+After the silk is taken out from the cocoon, the pupa is boiled in water and then stir-fried.
 Essentially a spicy tribal recipe, it has a crunchy outside and a soft gooey center.
-It is a must try for all the not-so-faint-hearted who have an itch for the untried and taboo.
+It is a must-try for all the not-so-faint-hearted who have an itch for the untried and taboo.

 6. Duck Meat Curry – A Popular Assamese Delicacy

 Duck meat curry is yet another unique food of Assam owing to duck being a very popular meat in the state.
-It is mostly reserved for special occasions and uses a range of whole spices that add its flavour.
-It is usually cooked with Ash Gourd but variations including cooking it with sesame, lentil, pumpkin and lots more.
+It is mostly reserved for special occasions and uses a range of whole spices that add flavour.
+It is usually cooked with Ash Gourd but variations include cooking it with sesame, lentil, pumpkin, and lots more.
 If you’re a fan of duck meat, you have to try this out.

 7. Pani Hamuk – Exotic And Delicious!

 Pani hamuk translates to water snails and tastes best when it is sourced from clean, flowing rivers.
 It’s a bit of a challenge to consume pani hamuk because you need to suck the meat out of the shell, but it’s worth the effort!
 This exotic dish is sure to leave you wanting more.
 Pani hamuk is cooked with pumpkin and potatoes.
 In Nagaland, the same dish is prepared with pork and fermented beans.